Introduction

 Without much background in SE, I had a steep learning curve.
 Since the job was to build data visualization for the internal web dashboard, I decided to focus on front-end engineering.

 SE is a means to an end, not an end in itself.
 I told myself not to go down the SE rabbit hole.
-Eventually, I realized that it's hard to focus on one area in SE and ignore the rest as they are connected.
-Since then, I am still learning about the different areas of SE.
+Eventually, I realized that it's hard to focus on one area in SE and ignore the rest, as they are connected.
+Since then, I have still been learning about the different areas of SE.

 SE tips: